 How Pravodha Approaches This Differently

-Pravodha integrates directly with Slack.
-When a valuable piece of knowledge surfaces in a conversation, any team member can capture it in three clicks.
+Pravodha is built around the capture model.
+It integrates directly with Slack: when a valuable piece of knowledge surfaces in a conversation, any team member can capture it in three clicks.
 The exchange is preserved, attributed to the contributor, tagged by topic, and immediately searchable.
 No card editor.
 No verifier assignment.
 No trust score to maintain.

 The attribution model matters here in a way that documentation tools underestimate.
 When an explanation is attached to a specific person, and colleagues can see that three people found it useful enough to save, that signal carries weight that a generic knowledge base entry cannot.
 Peer validation is the mechanism that makes expert discovery work at scale.
 Self-reported skills profiles go stale.
-Contributions that colleagues have recognized as valuable are evidence of actual expertise, which is a meaningfully different kind of signal.
+Contributions that colleagues have recognized as valuable are evidence of actual expertise.

 For the expert whose Slack explanation gets captured, the incentive calculation also shifts.
-They are not being asked to do extra work.
-They are not being asked to write a card summarizing what they just said in a thread.
+They are not being asked to do extra work or write a card summarizing what they just said.
 Their contribution is preserved and attributed as a direct byproduct of the conversation they were already having.
 Over time, the knowledge they share builds a visible, searchable record of their expertise across the organization.
-That is a more durable form of recognition than a quarterly reminder to verify a card.

 For organizations, the ROI is direct.
 Every piece of knowledge captured is a future silent ping that never gets sent.
 Every question that gets answered by a search rather than an interruption is an hour of deep work recovered.
-Research from UC Irvine consistently finds it takes an average of 23 minutes to regain full focus after a single interruption.
-A senior engineer fielding five knowledge-related pings per day is not just losing the conversation time; they are losing hours of productive capacity on either side of each exchange.
+UC Irvine research finds it takes an average of 23 minutes to regain full focus after a single interruption.
+A senior engineer fielding five knowledge-related pings per day is not just losing the conversation time: they are losing hours of productive capacity on either side of each exchange.

 When Guru Still Makes Sense